Why Libraries Matter: A Librarian-in-Training's Perspective

-Elizabeth Burton was an intern at the Huntsville-Madison County Public Library, majoring in Master of Library and Information Studies at the University of Alabama.
+Elizabeth Burton interned at the Huntsville-Madison County Public Library, while receiving her Masters in Library and Information Studies at the University of Alabama.

 When I told friends and family that I was going back to school for a Master’s in Library & Information Studies, the professional degree required for many librarian positions, I got the same response over and over: Why?
 There seemed to be a notion that libraries were no longer relevant, having been made obsolete by computers and the Internet.
 This was particularly strange coming from my grandmother, the woman who took me to the library every week when I was a child, and who still frequents our hometown branch in Central Kentucky.
 When I told her of my plans, she mentioned the self-checkout kiosks that had sprung up in our library: “What are librarians for if you check out your own books now?”

 Librarians, and libraries, are actually for a lot more than just checking out books, whether you check them out yourself at a kiosk, or you hand them over to someone behind a circulation desk to check out for you.